cuongpm-cs/tiennm-newhomepage/_pages/about.md

   - /about.html
 ---

-I am an associate professor in the [Computer Science and Engineering Department](http://csee.usf.edu/) at the [University of South Florida](http://www.usf.edu), as well as a member of the [Computer Vision and Pattern Recognition Group](http://www.eng.usf.edu/cvprg/index.html).
-My research interests are broadly in computer vision, pattern recognition, and image processing.
-See below for more specific research interests, including application areas.
-If you are unable to locate any of my papers, please feel free to contact me.
+I am an Associate Professor at the Hung Yen University of Technology and Education and a member of several research collaborations in Natural Language Processing and Applied Artificial Intelligence.
+My research focuses broadly on natural language processing, machine learning, and intelligent information extraction.
+See below for more specific research interests and application domains.
+If you are unable to locate any of my publications, please feel free to contact me.
 I am happy to share them.

 Research Interests
 ====
-Affective Computing
-Biometrics
+Natural Language Processing (NLP)
 Machine Learning
-Context-bsaed Multimodal Human Behavior Analysis
+Legal Artificial Intelligence (Legal AI)
+Information Extraction
+Event and Incident Analysis
+Business Intelligence
+Text Summarization and Question Answering

 Research Application Areas of Interest
 ====
-Medicine & Health
-Security
-Entertainment
+Law and Judicial Systems
+Safety, Risk Management, and Incident Prevention
+Business and Enterprise Analytics
-Education
+Education and Academic Knowledge Systems